eduuh/blog/content/en/posts/bashscripting.md

 Now that you know a quick method for viewing a file's type.

-## Viewing the whole file.

 ### Using the cat command
+Used to view the whole files .
 The cat command is a handy tool for displaying all the data inside a text file.

       [edwin@edwin ~]$cat edd.txt
       This is test

-## Monitoring Disk Space
+### Monitoring Disk Space
 Some command line commands can help you manage the media environment on your linux system.
 To be able to monitor your disk space you need to understand how to mounting media works.

 Most of the linux distribution out there have the ability to automatically mount specific types of `removable media`.
 A removable media device is a media that can be easily removed from the pc, such as `CD-ROMs` and `USB memory sticks`.

-## The mount command.
+### The mount command.
 The command used to mount media is called mount.
 The `mount` command displays a list of media devices currently mounted on the system.

 	$ mount